microsoft/Quantum/samples/azure-quantum/entanglement-swap/README.md

 # Entanglement Swapping

-In this sample we will performing Entanglement Swapping.
+In this sample, we will performing entanglement swapping.

 The idea is that Alice and Bob want to use quantum teleportation to share data.
 Though, they are too far apart to communicate directly.